Along with neighbouring Shinjuku, fulfilling your dreams of hyper-urban Tokyo comes easily as you dig into the best things to do in Shibuya.

 Love hotels are popular alternatives for, well, very short-term accommodations.
 And Shibuya’s Love Hotel Hill (in the Dogenzaka area) has among the highest concentration in the country.

-The architecture of love hotels is usually quite bizarre, and is, on its own, a reason to walk among them as you explore the best things to do in Shibuya.
+The architecture of love hotels is usually quite bizarre, and for lovers of quirky Japanese design, exploring them is one of the best things to do in Shibuya.

 Shop at Shibuya 109

-Shibuya’s one of the Tokyo’s most popular shopping districts, and Shibuya 109 is as close to ground zero as you’ll get for women’s fashion in Japan.
+Shibuya is one of Tokyo’s most popular shopping districts, and Shibuya 109 is as close to ground zero as you’ll get for women’s fashion in Japan.

 Roam along Center Gai